michi-sxc/biogeochem/README.md

 - Total (lake + reservoir) in 2000: **133.25 Tg C/yr**
 - Reservoir share in 2000: **9.1%**

-> The Q-Q plot shows heavy right tails consistent with Shapiro-Wilk rejection of normality.
-The fan shape in residuals vs. fitted suggests heteroscedasticity, consistent with the Levene test result.
+> The heavy right tails on the Q-Q plot confirm the non-normality flagged by the Shapiro-Wilk test.
+Similarly, the fan pattern in the residuals points to heteroscedasticity, which would align with the Levene test results.

 ---